 Note 2: If there is an advance payment (payment), the reason, contractual terms, amount, and differences from the general transaction terms should be stated in the note column.

 Note 3: Paid-in capital refers to the paid-in capital of the parent company.
-If the issuer's stock has no par value or the parent company on the balance sheet .
+If the issuer's stock has no par value or the par value or the balance sheet .